http4k/http4k/src/docs/guide/modules/cloud_events/index.md

 implementation group: "org.http4k", name: "http4k-cloudevents", version: "4.3.2.0"
 ```

-The [Cloud Events](https://cloudevents.io/) defines a common specification for Events produced by Cloud services.
+The [Cloud Events](https://cloudevents.io/) spec defines a common format for Events produced by Cloud services.

 http4k provides simple pluggability into the CloudEvents Java SDKs and custom event format libraries via the Lens system - making it trivial to both receive or send CloudEvents in the standard way.